Helmut Zemo: Fictional character biography

-Zemo later hired Batroc's Brigade and psychic detective Tristram Micawber to help him locate the five fragments of the Bloodstone in hopes of restoring his father to life.
+Zemo later hired Batroc the Leaper's Brigade and psychic detective Tristram Micawber to help him locate the five fragments of the Bloodstone in hopes of restoring his father to life.
 Fighting Captain America and Diamondback, Zemo's plan backfired, as he instead turned his father's corpse into a vessel for the demonic forces that lurk inside of the Bloodstone.
 The reanimated corpse was destroyed by Crossbones (who sought to steal the Bloodstone for Red Skull) and a distraught Zemo fell down an inactive volcano in Japan trying to retrieve it.

 Zemo survived the fall, though his right hand (which was not protected by a glove) was horrifically burnt and mangled.
 Driven insane by the destruction of his father's body, Helmut took control of an army of mutates and tried to re-enslave Vermin.
 He was defeated by Spider-Man and Vermin was freed.

 Broken and beaten, Zemo was taken in by a female scientist calling herself "the Baroness", who modeled herself after Heinrich.
 The two married and began kidnapping abused, neglected children to serve as their children.
 Zemo's sanity returned and he even created a new realistic face mask to hide his disfigured face from his adopted children, whom he nurtured and swore to protect from those who might return them to their abusive foster homes.
 The couple's peaceful life was ultimately shattered when Captain America discovered their home, while searching for the evil super-scientist Superia.
 Superia and the Baroness (who revealed that she had pretended to be Heinrich Zemo reborn in a clone body during a fight with Silver Sable and Spider-Man) mocked Helmut and his newfound domestic househusband status as they plotted to kill him.
 Zemo turned on his wife and Superia, before turning his attention to dropping Captain America into a vat of Adhesive X. The plan failed and Zemo (now wearing his trademark hood) fell into the container instead, with the Baroness (hoping to curry favor with her husband), falling in after him.
 The two were rescued by Captain America and Helmut bemoaned that like his father, his face now was permanently hidden by his mask.
 Captain America responded by revealing that the Avengers had since found a way to dissolve Adhesive X and would use it to free Zemo from his costume and hood, a fact that drove him further into a rage due to Captain America never offering to share this adhesive remover with his father.